lyckantropen/quicktime_atoms/README.md

-# Telestream homework
+# QuickTime Atoms

-Homework for Telestream recruitment.
+Homework I did for a recruitment.

 The entry point for the script is `qtparse/__main__.py`.